WindMillCode/Google/API/drive/vids/Upload_File_Data/README.md

 }
 ```

-* go ahead and upload resumable.txt from the app
+* go ahead and upload resumable.txt from the app or a file bigger than 5mb